 Herbal Tea Recipes

 You will need a teapot and a mesh cooking strainer.
 If you do not have a cooking strainer a small mesh strainer will work fine.
-Remember that leaf teas are brewed from leaves and naturally contain caffeine.

 - 1 tsp Lavander